The Importance of Date Nights for Parents Who Homeschool

 It’s so easy to get wrapped up in homeschooling and have it take over our lives.
 Moms who homeschool are constantly coming up with lesson plans, thinking about their kids’ future, trying to dream up fun activities and field trips which will help learning come alive for their kids, and more.

-Because of this, it can be easy for our thoughts to ALWAYS be focused on our kids rather than on ourselves or our spouse.
+Because of this, it can be easy for our thoughts to be focused on our kids always rather than on ourselves or our spouse.

 The Ultimate Guide to Homeschooling Boys